1. What the--??

 4. Can I--?

 No. You must be willing to be humiliated (or praised) in a public forum.
-The lessons to be learned from having your query critiqued are probably available in the critiques of other authors' work, however, so if you don't have the guts to submit, read the archives.
+The lessons to be learned from having your query critiqued are probably available in the critiques of other authors' work, however, so if you don't have the courage to submit, read the archives.

 5. What if--?